Get recommendation

 - `risk_signals.behavior.straight_line_ratio` (number)

-The ratio of straight-line movements out of all movements in the context of the user action.
-High ratios could suggest automated or scripted behavior.
+Ratio of straight-line movements out of all movements in the action's context.

 - `risk_signals.behavior.right_angels_ratio` (number)

-The ratio of right-angle movements out of all movements in the context of the user action.
-Unusually high ratios may indicate non-human interactions.
+Ratio of right-angle movements out of all movements in the action's context.

 - `risk_signals.behavior.minor_angels_ratio` (number)